masoncashews/aws-cloudformation-macros/alb-listener-rule-auto-priority/Readme.md

-# ALB Listener Rule Weight (ALBListenerRuleAutoWeightTransform)
+# ALB Listener Rule Auto Priority Custom Resouce (ALBListenerRuleAutoPriority)

-This macro automatically sets the weight of a rule when adding to an existing Application Load Balancer Listener.
+This custom resource allows you to get the next available rule priority for a given load balancer listener.

 &nbsp;
 &nbsp;